kineticquant/fed-reserve-analyses/README.md

-# fed-reserve-analyses
+# Federal Reserve Analyses
-Generic scripted setup to get API's of data from FRED (Federal Reserve) via the API, store in Postgres DB, and analyze
+This repo contains a generic scripted setup using Python to get API's of data from FRED (Federal Reserve) via the API, store in Postgres DB, and analyze.

+These scripts belong to a centralized tool used to run the scripts on schedules and export the data as well as analyze it, however, I have not included that utility within this repo at this time.
+This is solely a collection of some of the scripts which I've chosen to share for public use.

+Credentials can be stored and configured in a .env file.
+A .env.dev file has been included with a template of the credentials.